ravi-kumar7/documentation/docs/device-connect/android.md

 It is required to show what all permissions you will be needing from users in app, and then ask them for the permissions.
 Please refer [this](/device-connect/android.html#handle-permissions) section to get the list of permissions the SDK needs.
 Also in case you want to exclude certain permissions, you can use a `remove` rule as mentioned in the same article.

 ### Step 2: Creating the User
-Once all permissions are granted, you can call the `createUser` method specifying a `username` (Refer to [this](/device-connect/android.html#create-user-method) section for sample code and response), this username represents a unique identifier for the user.
+Once all permissions are granted, you can call the `createUser` method specifying a `USERNAME` (Refer to [this](/device-connect/android.html#create-user-method) section for sample code and response), which represents a unique identifier for the user.

 ::: tip TIP
-It is recommended that `username` is a masked value not a unique personal identifier like phone number or email id, so that user remains anonymous to FinBox.
+It is recommended that `USERNAME` is a masked value not a unique personal identifier like phone number or email id, so that user remains anonymous to FinBox.
 :::

 `createUser` in general acts as a check for API credentials.
 For the first time when the user doesn't exists, it will create user on FinBox side.
 The next steps will work only if this function returns a success response.

 ### Step 3: Start Syncing Data
-If the `createUser` response is successful, you can call `startPeriodSync` function (Refer [this](/device-connect/android.html#start-period-sync-method) article) which will sync data in period intervals in background.
+If the `createUser` response is successful, you can call `startPeriodicSync` function (Refer [this](/device-connect/android.html#start-period-sync-method) article) which will sync data in period intervals in background.

 ::: danger IMPORTANT
-- Recommended approach is to call `createUser` (and then `startPeriodSync` on success) method every time user accesses the app, so that background sync process remains in check.
+- Recommended approach is to call `createUser` (and then `startPeriodicSync` on success) method every time user accesses the app, so that background sync process remains in check.
 - In certain cases, FinBox server often requests critical data from sdk directly (other than scheduled sync period), to make sure this works it is required to **forward FCM Notifications to SDK**.
 Refer to [this](/device-connect/android.html#forward-notifications-to-sdk) article for it.
 - In case of multi process application, it is required to initialize the SDK manually before calling the `createUser` method.
 Refer [here](/device-connect/android.html#multi-process-support) for such cases.
 :::